utpal108/vue-socket.io-chat/README.md

+# Chat application

+Using
-# Chat application using Vue.js on clinet side, node & express js on server side and Socket.io as Websocket
+  > Vue.js on clinet side
+  > Node & express js on server side
+  > Socket.io as Websocket